Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test3_clue_analysis(gemini).md

 ### Informed Clues: 4/5
 **Very Good - Exceeds expectations**

-Both samples are specific to the correct answer.
-They avoid mentioning the title directly but hint at key elements: orphaned boy, magical school.
-Could be slightly more distinct but are effective.
+The informed clues are specific to the magical school and the protagonist's background, avoiding explicit mention of the title.
+They create a strong connection to the intended answer.

 ✅ Strengths:
 - Generally specific and relate to correct answer